 To appeal to remote employees, your EVP should put extra focus on flexibility and helping remote workers feel like part of the team.
 For remote workers, this is a critical aspect of an EVP and how they will evaluate your company versus other options.
-Here’s an example EVP from Help Scout, a help desk and email marketing software, whose entire team is free to work remotely.
-Notice how Help Scout explains that remote employees benefit the company as a whole and permit better work/life balance:
+Be sure to highlight this in your job description.

 Create a Job Description That Speaks to Remote Workers

-A good job description does more than just list the role and candidate requirements you’re looking for.
-A good job description sells candidates on why your company is a great place that they should want to work at it and speaks in a voice that relays your unique culture.
+Speaking of job descriptions, a good one does more than just list the role and candidate requirements you’re looking for.
+A good job description sells candidates on why your company is a great place to work, speaking in a voice that relays your unique culture and core values.

-For remote workers, similar to your EVP, that means an emphasis on flexibility which is usually a key reason they want to work remotely.
-It’s not just a flexible work location.
-It’s about having a culture that values productivity over facetime, and a culture that focuses on strong communication and self-motivation.
+For remote workers, as mentioned above, that means an emphasis on flexibility, which is usually a key reason they want to work remotely.
+It’s also about having a culture that values productivity over facetime and focuses on strong communication and self-motivation.

-In addition to just selling your company, you need to be able to sell your company’s ability to manage remote workers.
+In addition to selling your company culture, you need to be able to sell your company’s ability to manage remote workers.
 Remote workers often feel detached and alone.
-Some companies are better than others at managing remote workers.
-So you want to be able to give remote candidates confidence that you can manage working with employees remotely successfully.
+Some companies are better than others at managing remote workers, so you want to be able to give remote candidates confidence that you can successfully manage working with employees no matter where they work.

-This could take the form of how many employees work remotely or the processes and tools you use to keep remote workers in the loop.
+This could take the form of promoting how many of your employees work remotely or the processes and tools you use to keep remote workers in the loop.
 You should make sure you mention this in your job description, EVP, and during the interview.

 Expand Your Network Beyond Local